OpenBankingUK/OBL-ModelBank-Integration/README.md

 2. The TPP has created at least one Software Statement within the Directory Sandbox environment.
 3. For each Software Statement, the TPP has generated at least one valid transport certificate.
 4. For each Software Statement, the TPP has configured at least one redirect URI.
-5. The TPP has downloaded and securely stored the [OBIE Root and Issuing Certificates](https://github.com/OpenBankingUK/OBL-ModelBank-Integration/blob/master/attachments/OBSandBoxCACerts.zip) required for trusted communication.
+5. The TPP has downloaded and securely stored the [OBL Root and Issuing Certificates](https://github.com/OpenBankingUK/OBL-ModelBank-Integration/blob/master/attachments/OBSandBoxCACerts.zip) required for trusted communication.

 # Testing Access
 Before proceeding with onboarding, it's recommended that TPPs validate their MTLS setup and transport certificates using the `/.well-known/openid-configuration` and token endpoints provided by the sandbox: